 You can test your SHBG levels alongside key fertility hormones by purchasing a simple at-home finger prick test kit which is then analysed at an accredited lab.
 Forth offers a number of blood tests which include SHBG such Female Fertility, Male Hormones, Menopause Health and our Vitality package which includes analysis of over 30 key biomarkers for good health.

 In the human body, SHBG is a high-affinity binding protein for the androgen, testosterone and the oestrogen, oestradiol.
 Only small amounts of these hormones are ‘free’ in circulation.
 Once these hormones attach to SHBG they are inactive, therefore the availability of these sex hormones is influenced by the amount of SHBG in the blood.

 SHBG levels are normally higher in women than men and limit the exposure to testosterone and oestrogen.
 Measuring SHBG levels can be used to indicate how much testosterone is available for use by the body.
 The amount of testosterone tightly bound to SHBG differs between men and women, approximately 45% in men and 70% in females.
 The rest is weakly bound to albumin or unbound and freely available.

-High levels of SHBG are usually witnessed in elderly men and patients who have an underactive thyroid or who have liver cirrhosis.
-Levels can also be raised in women who take the contraceptive pill or in those who take antiepileptic medication.
-When levels of SHBG are increased, the level of testosterone available to the tissues may be reduced.
-This can lead to a reduced libido and energy levels in men.
+Increased levels of SHBG are often seen in elderly men or individuals who have an underactive thyroid or liver cirrhosis.
+Increased levels in women may be caused by the contraceptive pill, too.
+If levels of SHBG are increased, the amount of testosterone available to tissues is reduced.

-PCOS affects 1 in 5 women who are of reproductive age and can have some psychological side effects, like:
+PCOS affects 1 in 5 women of reproductive age.
+The condition also causes some psychological symptoms such as: